AUTHOR: Judy Ann Davis

 When unknown enemies try to steal Julia’s stock and injure Betsy Ashmore, Flint and Julia must work together to find the culprits and to find the peace and happiness both are seeking.

-Over a dozen of her short stories have appeared in various literary and small magazines.
-She holds a degree in Journalism and Communications, cum laude, from Point Park University in Pittsburgh and is a member of Pennwriters.
+Over a dozen of her short stories have appeared in various literary and small magazines and have won awards.
+She holds a degree in Journalism and Communications from Point Park University in Pittsburgh and is a member of Pennwriters and Romance Writers of America.

-She lives with her husband, Scott, in Clearfield, PA.
+She lives with her husband in Clearfield, PA.

 Finalist in the Western Category